 Get a PO Box.
 Use a VPN.
 Set your location to private.
 Block and move on.

-If you've been a creator for any length of time, you've probably collected these tips here and there from other creators, like breadcrumbs.
+If you've been a creator for any time at all, you've probably collected these tips here and there from other creators, like breadcrumbs.
 Someone in a Facebook group mentioned the PO box after something scary happened to a friend.
 Someone else suggested the VPN.
 A creator you follow posted a list of "safety tips" after a bad week.
-You've probably done a few of them.
+You might have even done a few of them.

-The same skills that make you exceptional at your job as a creator - the vulnerability, the consistency, the intimacy you build with strangers over time - are the exact skills that can attract someone who mistakes that connection for something it isn't.
+The deal is... that the same skills that make you really fantastic at your job as a creator - the vulnerability, the consistency, the intimacy you build with strangers over time - are the exact skills that can attract someone who thinks the relationship you have is deeper than it is.

-The better you are at building an audience, the more you also attract people who can't distinguish a parasocial relationship from a real one.
-You can't build a relationship with the fans you want without building a relationship with the ones you don't.
-That's the Parasocial Paradox - and it's structural.
-It's baked into the creator business model.
+That means that the better you are at building an audience, the more you also attract people who can't tell a parasocial relationship from a real one.
+You can't build a relationship with the fans you want without also building a relationship with the ones you don't.
+That's the Parasocial Paradox.
+And it's a structural part of the creator economy.

 What you need instead is a way of seeing your audience clearly enough to understand what's actually happening in it - and where the gaps in your protection are before something goes wrong.